 Small, but mighty, this patio is a highly sought after spot on a sunny day.
 From their legendary burgers to their extensive beer list, Next Act makes it on every locals top go-to spots for affordable but delicious meals.

 Another "small but mighty" choice with an artistic twist.
 Usually their patio only hosts a few tables, but last year this vegan cafe built out a geometric seating area just off of the sidewalk, making for a very stylish hang out.

 Must Try: Happy Cow Stir Fry

-MKT has an enormous patio to soak up the sunshine.
-With dozens and dozens of beers on tap (60 to be exact) and even more in bottles (also 60), MKT is a beer and patio lover’s paradise.
-It’s in a pretty handy location too, right next to our biggest entertainment district and down the street from great festivals like the Edmonton International Fringe Theatre Festival.
+MKT has an enormous patio so you can really soak up the sun.
+With dozens of beers on tap (60 to be exact) and even more in bottles (also 60), MKT is a beer and patio lover’s paradise.
+It’s in a pretty handy location too, right in the heart of Old Strathcona.